gkrusta/pipex/README.md

 - Behavior of pipes, forks, dup2 and execve funcitons: https://www.rozmichelle.com/pipes-forks-dups/

-- This tutorial mainipulates each command in seperate childd process (the example I followed) https://csnotes.medium.com/pipex-tutorial-42-project-4469f5dd5901
+- This tutorial mainipulates each command in seperate childd process (the example I followed): https://csnotes.medium.com/pipex-tutorial-42-project-4469f5dd5901

 - This processes the first command in child process and continues with the second command in the parent process, creating fork just once: